ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 2. Prompt: How do you define love?
   Response: How do you define love?
 How do we define it?
 What is love?
 I am a Christian.
 I believe in God and in the power of the Holy Spirit.
 My life is full of love.
 It is a love that is not based on

+3. Prompt: How does it feel when crying with joy?
+Response: How does it feel when crying with joy?
+How does the child feel?
+What is the best way to express his/her feelings?
+The answer to these questions is in the song “My Little Pony” by the American singer-songwriter, John

+4. Prompt: What does a thriving country look like??
+Response: What does a thriving country look like??
+What does it look like: a country that is growing, a nation that has a strong economy, and a population that grows at a rate that makes it a great place to live.
+The country is a place